Naga Chaitanya: Commercial success and fluctuations (2013–2018)

-In 2018, he starred in a brief role in the Savitri's biopic, Mahanati, directed by Nag Ashwin, which was a huge hit.
+Chaitanya starred in a brief role in the 2018 Savitri's biopic, Mahanati, directed by Nag Ashwin, which was a huge hit.
 He played his grandfather Nageswara Rao.
-In the same year, he starred in Maruthi-directed Shailaja Reddy Alludu alongside Anu Emmanuel and Ramya Krishna.
-The Times of India wrote, "Some preaching, some family drama, some humour and Shailaja Reddy Alludu plays safe for a festive release."
+In the same year, he starred in Maruthi-directed Shailaja Reddy Alludu alongside Anu Emmanuel and Ramya Krishnan.
+Hindustan Times wrote, "The film is a commercial entertainer and the same old formula of a sincere son-in-law who helps his lady love's family is presented well."
 Two months later, his next film, the thriller Savyasachi directed by Chandoo Mondeti featured Chaitanya in the role of an ambidextrous man.
+India Today wrote, "Chaitanya does his part well but looks caricaturish in the romantic portions and they test your patience."

-Acclaimed success and further career (2019–present)
+Critical acclaim and career progression (2019-present)

-In 2019, Chaitanya featured in Majili along with his then wife Samantha Akkineni in their fourth film together.
+Chaitanya featured in the 2019 film Majili along with Samantha Ruth Prabhu, in their fourth film together.
 With a gross of ₹700 million, Majili become the highest-grossing film in Chaitanya's career.
-Later that year, he starred in Venky Mama alongside his maternal uncle Venkatesh.
-The film directed by K. S. Ravindra, and produced by his uncle D. Suresh Babu was a profitable venture, grossing ₹720 million.
+The Hindu noted, "As Poorna, we see a new Naga Chaitanya.
+He looks the part and shines in his portrayal of a young, aspiring cricketer."
+India Today stated, "Naga Chaitanya has delivered his career-best performance as Purna.
+As a grief-stricken guy, he shines in the portions where he is still recovering from his tragic break-up."
+Later that year, he starred in Venky Mama alongside his maternal uncle Venkatesh and Raashi Khanna.
+The film was a profitable venture, grossing ₹720 million.